 East Carson Street Historic Guidelines

 The East Carson Street corridor is one of the largest Victorian Main Streets in the United States.
-To this day, many of the buildings are ornamented in the predominant styles of the late 19th century – Romanesque, Italianate, and Second Empire.
+To this day, many of the buildings are ornamented in the predominant styles of the late 19th century — Romanesque, Italianate, and Second Empire.
 In order to preserve the Victorian style row houses and commercial buildings, the City of Pittsburgh incorporated the designation of the East Carson Street Historic District in 1993.
 This led to the development of the East Carson Street Historic District Design Guidelines with the City of Pittsburgh Historic Review Commission.
 The East Carson Street Historic District spans from S 6th Street to S 27th Street.
+These guidelines have been updated for 2026.

 WHAT ARE THE HISTORIC DISTRICT DESIGN GUIDELINES?